Uetikon am See: Transportation

 Uetikon railway station is a terminal station of the S6 line of the Zürich S-Bahn, and is also serviced by the S7 (every 30 minutes) and SN7 (night) lines.

-The 931 and 932 local bus lines carry commuters to and from the train station, while the 920 and 925 bus lines provide service to and from Meilen and Stäfa.
+Bus routes 931 and 932 provide a local service to Uetikon railway station, while bus route 925 and weekend night bus route N92 provide a service to Meilen and Stäfa.

 In the summer there are regular boats along the lake to Zurich and Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft (ZSG).